 The second description of $\ell^2(\M(S)/G_{\gamma})$ needs more explanations.
-Let $\T(S)$ be the Teichm\"{u}ller space of $S$, and for each point $\mathcal{X}$ of $\T(S)$, define a function on $X_{\gamma}$ by where $\ell_{\mathcal{X}}(\alpha)$ is the length of the unique geodesic in the homotopic class $\alpha$. \begin{proposition} The function defined above is actually in $\ell^2(X_{\gamma})$ \end{proposition} \begin{proof} It amounts to say Thus this proposition is a corollary of the result of \cite{BirmanSeries85} or \cite{Mirzakhani08} about the polynomial growth of simple closed geodesics. \end{proof}
+Let $\T(S)$ be the Teichm\"{u}ller space of $S$, and for each point $\mathcal{X}$ of $\T(S)$, define a function on $X_{\gamma}$ by where $\ell_{\mathcal{X}}(\alpha)$ is the length of the unique geodesic in the isotopy class $\alpha$. \begin{proposition} The function defined above is actually in $\ell^2(X_{\gamma})$. \end{proposition} \begin{proof} It amounts to say Thus this proposition is a corollary of the result of \cite{BirmanSeries85} or \cite{Mirzakhani08} about the polynomial growth of simple closed geodesics. \end{proof}

-Let $W'$ be the subspace of $\ell^2(X_{\gamma})$ which consisting all of finite linear combinations of elements in $\{f_{\mathcal{X}}: \mathcal{X} \in \T(S)\}$.
+Let $W'$ be the subspace of $\ell^2(X_{\gamma})$ which consisting of finite linear combinations of elements in $\{f_{\mathcal{X}}: \mathcal{X} \in \T(S)\}$.
 It is also easy to see that this subspace is $\M(S)-$invariant.
-Also by using the irreducibility, the closure $\overline{W'}$ of $W'$ is $\ell^2(X_{\gamma})$. \begin{remark} The second description gives rise to a parametrization for $\ell^2(X_{\gamma})$ via the Teichm\"{u}ller space, thus it can be viewed as some kind of answer, in the present setting, for Problem 2.5 in \cite{Goldman2005}. \end{remark}
+Also by irreducibility, the closure $\overline{W'}$ of $W'$ is $\ell^2(X_{\gamma})$. \begin{remark} The second description gives rise to a parametrization for $\ell^2(X_{\gamma})$ via the Teichm\"{u}ller space, thus it can be viewed as a reply to Problem 2.5 in \cite{Goldman2005} for representations under consideration. \end{remark}